Freedom Vote: Freedom Vote

-On October 6, 1963, a convention at the Masonic Temple in Jackson nominated Clarksdale, Mississippi, pharmacist and NAACP leader Arron Henry for governor, and activist Edwin King for lieutenant governor.
+On October 6, 1963, a convention at the Masonic Temple in Jackson nominated Clarksdale, Mississippi, pharmacist and NAACP leader Aaron Henry for governor, and activist Edwin King for lieutenant governor.
 It was the first black-white integrated ticket for state leadership of Mississippi since Reconstruction era.
 From October 14 to November 4, volunteers worked to spread information about the Freedom Vote as widely as possible amongst voters.

 Beginning on November 2, polling stations set up in barber shops, churches, drug stores in black neighborhoods and began accepting ballots.
 When polling concluded on November 4, 78,869 ballots had been submitted by blacks across Mississippi, four times the number of blacks registered to vote.

 Impact

-The Freedom Vote accomplished four goals:It protested the exclusion of blacks by the Mississippi Democratic Party, educated black Mississippians about how to register and vote, proved that black Mississippians were interested in voting and interested in change, and helped attract the attention of the federal administration to the fact that voting rights were being violated in Mississippi.
+The Freedom Vote accomplished four goals: It protested the exclusion of blacks by the Mississippi Democratic Party, educated black Mississippians about how to register and vote, proved that black Mississippians were interested in voting and interested in change, and helped attract the attention of the federal administration to the fact that voting rights were being violated in Mississippi.